-In 2015, I took him to there on a summer vacation where we hiked and went off-roading in the mountains.
+In 2015, I took Derek to Crested Butte on a summer vacation where we hiked and went off-roading in the mountains.
 After experiencing summer in Colorado for himself, Derek agreed that we should move to Colorado.
 We saved up for a couple years, and now we live here full time!
 Derek’s birthday is in September and for his birthday he wanted to revisit the places that originally convinced him to make this dream come true.
-So we went camping in Crested Butte and went to places that we hadn’t been before, and also some places that we had visited a few years back.
+So we went camping in Crested Butte and went to places that we hadn’t been before (like Three Lakes Trail), and also some places that we had visited a few years back.

 Schofield Pass From Crested Butte

 Once parked, the beginning of the trail almost immediately requires a stream crossing.
 We were able to using hiking poles for balance and hop across some taller rocks, but if the flow were any higher, I would imagine you would have to take shoes off and roll your pants up.
 As you’re crossing the stream, take a look to the right and you’ll find a nice waterfall.